toolleeo/cli-apps/README.md

 * [z](https://github.com/rupa/z) - Directory changer based on aging and frecency.
 * [z.lua](https://github.com/skywind3000/z.lua) - Directory changer that learns your habits.
 * [zoxide](https://github.com/ajeetdsouza/zoxide) - A faster way to navigate your filesystem.

+## <a name="chatgpt"></a>ChatGPT

+Inetrfaces and front-ends to GPT engines.

+* [AIChat](https://github.com/sigoden/aichat) - Using ChatGPT/GPT-3.5/GPT-4 in the terminal.
+* [Chatblade](https://github.com/npiv/chatblade) - Chatblade is a versatile command-line interface (CLI) tool designed to interact with OpenAI's ChatGPT.
+* [chatgpt](https://github.com/mglantz/chatgpt) - Simple command line integration to Chat GPT.
+* [cligpt](https://github.com/paij0se/cligpt) - ChatGPT but in the terminal.
+* [HAL 2023](https://github.com/Brutuski/hal2023-cli) - Inspired by the infamous HAL9000, it is a simple script to chat with OpenAI's ChatGPT.

 ## <a name="disk-analyzer"></a>Disk usage analyzers